The $h$-Principle for Maps Transverse to Bracket-Generating Distributions: Bracket-Generating Distributions

+Throughout this article, we shall mostly restrict ourselves to equiregular distributions $\mathcal{D}$ of some fixed type $\mathfrak{m}$.
+In particular, each $\mathcal{D}^s$ will be a distribution, and we get a flag

+It should be noted that in general, equiregularity is a non-generic condition on the germs of distributions of a given rank, although most of the interesting distributions appearing in the literature possess this property.

-\begin{example} Contact and Engel distributions are well-studied examples of bracket-generating distributions which bracket-generates the tangent bundle in $1$ and $2$ steps respectively.
-More generally, we have Goursat structures which are certain rank $2$, $r$-step bracket-generating distribution on manifolds of dimension $r + 2$.
-Furthermore, all of these distributions are equiregular as well. \end{example}
+\begin{example} Contact and Engel distributions are well-studied examples of bracket-generating distributions that bracket-generates the tangent bundle in $1$ and $2$ steps respectively.
+More generally, we have Goursat structures which are certain rank $2$, $r$-step bracket-generating distributions on manifolds of dimension $r + 2$.
+Note that all of these distributions are equiregular as well.
+On the other hand, the Martinet distribution, given as the kernel $\ker\left( dz - y^2 dx \right)$ on $\mathbb{R}^3$ is \emph{not} equiregular.
+We refer to \cite{montTour} for many more examples. \end{example}